TheRedNatar/travianmap/README.md

 A simple library to deal with the bad Travian "API".
 It is a best effort tool so when it faces against an inconsistency of the Travian API, TravianMap discards it and continue.
-TranvianMap get the urls from the [Travian Status](https://status.travian.com/) web page and get the map information appending /map.sql to the server urls.
+TranvianMap get the urls from the [Travian GameWorld Schedule](https://blog.travian.com/gameworld-schedule) blog page and get the map information appending /map.sql to the server urls.

 It uses [inets](https://www.erlang.org/doc/man/inets.html) for fetching the data and [thoas](https://github.com/lpil/thoas) to handle the json format.

 You can find the info of the snapshot [here](https://github.com/SirWerto/travianmap/blob/master/src/travianmap_mapline.erl#L24).

-I develop TravianMap for using it in my personal [Travian project](https://github.com/SirWerto/Mi-intento-final-de-Travian) but I decided to split it from the main project because some Travianers could need it in the future :).
+At [TheRedNatar](https://www.therednatar.com/) we develop TravianMap for fetching and parsing the map.sql that Travian offers.

 ## Installation